lgreco/DataStructures/Exams/SU21_Midterm/src/readme.md

 <p align="center"><img src="images/SLL-removal.png" width="66%"></p>

 That's pretty easy: we take the `next` pointer from the node before `"C"` and we direct it to the node after `"C"`.
 For a good measure, we also take the `next` pointer from `"C"` and we direct it to `null`.
 How can we do this in Java?
 Well, that's something for the final exam but suffice to say it is not as easy as dealing with a double-linked node!
+But suffice to say this: if we have a way to tell which node is before `"C"`, we can take that node's `next` pointer and move it from `"C"` to `"D"`.

 ## Problem 3 (3 points)